 Have an active profile in social media

 Social media stands out for being a powerful tool to engage customers with brands.
-If you keep effort to feed it regularly with valuable content and interact with the people on a daily basis, soon the ones who follow you will feel like you are an old friend.
+If you make an effort to feed it regularly with valuable content and interact with people on a daily basis, soon the ones who follow you will feel like you are an old friend.

 This is also a place where people give spontaneous and honest feedback about your company.

-They will not think twice to tell the whole world that they were 5h waiting for a meet and greet and you left the show without saying bye.
-Or, if you are a tour supplier, that you made them walk for 5h uphill under the sun without even tell them to bring a bottle of water.
+They will not think twice to tell the whole world that they were waiting five hours for a meet and greet and you left the venue without saying goodbye.
+Or, if you are a tour supplier, that you made them walk for five hours uphill under the sun without even telling them to bring a bottle of water.

 Implement online sales as a convenience

-Be online also means flexibility and convenience during the purchase process, two important words when talking about tourist loyalty.
+Being online also means flexibility and convenience during the purchase process (two important words when talking about tourist loyalty).

-Keep in mind that customers are increasingly using the internet to buy from show tickets to book their trips.
+Keep in mind that customers are increasingly using the Internet to buy everything, from concert tickets to travel packages.

 If you want to increase online presence and make the user experience better, take a look at our solution.
-Orioly is an Online Booking Software that helps tour operators being aligned with their customers’ demands, check our plans and sign up for a trial!
+Orioly is an Online Booking Software that helps tour operators be aligned with their customers’ demands.
+Check our plans and sign up for a trial!